Cardiff School of Technologies>Courses>Foundation leading to Engineering and Computer Science

 School: Cardiff School of Technologies

-Course Length: The foundation year will take one year (full-time) to complete, with an additional three, four or five years of full-time study required to complete the chosen degree programme.
+Course Length: One year full time, with an additional three or four (sandwich) years of full-time study required to complete your chosen degree.

 MEET THE TEAM